enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 ## Endpoints

 Every endpoint method is named after the IGDB API endpoints using snake-casing naming convention.
 These methods are expecting at least one parameter, the `$query` itself.
-The second `$count` parameter is conditional, it is `false` by default.
+The second `$count` parameter is optional, it is `false` by default.

 **Parameters**:
  - `$query`: the query itself as an apicalypse string